bpfdeploy-io/bpf-rs/README.md

 A collection of bpf utilities shared amongst the other crates.

-### libbpf-sys

-Vendoring of the [libbpf-sys](https://github.com/libbpf/libbpf-sys) Rust bindings to generate some of our own customizations.
-We hope to remove the vendoring shortly and send our changes upstream.

 ## Licenses

 Most, if not all, of the crates published here fall under the permissive [BSD 2-Clause](https://choosealicense.com/licenses/bsd-2-clause/#) license.